Vadym-Tsymbalistyi/Vadym-Tsymbalistyi/README.md

 journey in IT started with learning python, after that I smoothly came to backend development, and started learning from Introducing Python and Computer Science books .

-- :grinning: My goal is to be working in IT in six months time.
+- :grinning: My goal is to be working in IT.

 - :mailbox: How to contact
   me: [![Telegram Badge](https://img.shields.io/badge/vadik-blue?style=flat&logo=Telegram&logoColor=white)](https://t.me/vvvaaadddiiiikkk) [![Gmail Badge](https://img.shields.io/badge/-Gmail-red?style=flat&logo=Gmail&logoColor=white)](mailto:vadumcimbalist@gmail.com)